From the TLP test kitchen in Charleston, South Carolina

 1¾ cups sugar, divided

 ½ teaspoon nutmeg

-- Pour cider into a small pan over medium heat.
-Reduce by half, then set aside to cool.
+Pour cider into a small pan over medium heat.
+Cook until reduced by half, then set aside to cool.

-- In a medium bowl, stir to combine 1 cup sugar and 2 tablespoons cinnamon.
-Reserve.
+In a medium bowl, stir to combine 1 cup sugar and 2 tablespoons cinnamon.
+Set aside.

-- Remove dough from freezer and place on a floured work surface.
-Roll to ½-inch thickness and cut using a 3-inch round cutter.
+Remove dough from freezer and place on a floured work surface.
+Roll to ½-inch thickness and, using a 3-inch round cutter, cut into rounds.
 Use a smaller cutter to remove center of round.
 Transfer cut dough to a clean sheet pan and reserve in refrigerator until ready to fry.